naokishibuya/car-finding-lane-lines/README.md

 When finding lane lines, we don't need to check the sky and the hills.

-Roughly speaking, we are interested in the aread surrounded by the red lines below:
+Roughly speaking, we are interested in the area surrounded by the red lines below:

 <img src='images/region-of-interest.png' width='50%'/>